samaradel/www_threefold/www.threefoldtoken.com/content/faq/global-grid-faq.md

 ### When will I be able to use the Grid and Directory Service?

 Our Grid is already up and running.
-At the time of our Private Token Offering more than 200 TF Miners are members - operating their own infrastructure and generating capacity.
+At the time of our Public Token Offering more than 200 TF Miners are members - operating their own infrastructure and generating capacity.
 All available capacity on the Grid is registered for sale via our Directory service.
 All purchases are made with Tokens through an API.

 ### What is the value of our Directory for TF Operator Miners?